-Unprecedented rainfall in north central Colorado caused a 100-year flood event in September 2013 resulting in massive infrastructure damage still being addressed five years later.
-Boulder County was hit particularly hard with 12-16 inches of rain—nine times the average September monthly rainfall in just four days.
-Hundreds of miles of roads were washed out, and in some cases, small mountain towns were surrounded by water, making it impossible for residents to leave their homes.
-Several significantly damaged roadways are still in need of repair or reconstruction.
+Unprecedented rainfall in north central Colorado caused a 100-year flood event in September 2013 resulting in massive infrastructure damage still being addressed years later.
+Boulder County was hit particularly hard when 12-16 inches of rain, nine times the average September monthly rainfall total, fell in just four days.
+Hundreds of miles of roads were washed out.
+In some cases, small mountain towns were surrounded by water making it impossible for residents to leave their homes.

 Benesch is an experienced flood recovery firm, completing numerous recovery and repair projects in the Front Range of Colorado.
-Because these projects are unique in their proximity to waterways and developed surroundings, we work closely with contractors to minimize the construction footprint and perform quality, long lasting repairs.
-As is typical for mountainous construction, these projects have a major impact on the public.
+As is typical for mountainous construction, these projects have a major impact on the traveling public.
 Lack of space to easily divert traffic around a work area and the inability to utilize a detour to maintain access means traffic must be maintained through congested construction sites.
-Benesch is utilizing an extensive public involvement process to balance necessary infrastructure construction with minimal inconveniences to local businesses and residents.
-In addition, the Benesch team is incorporating sound ecological practices during stream restoration and revegetation to establish a more sustainable and resilient watershed.
+Benesch utilized an extensive public involvement process to balance necessary infrastructure construction with minimal inconveniences to local businesses and residents.
+In addition, the Benesch team incorporated sound ecological practices during stream restoration and revegetation to establish a more sustainable and resilient watershed.